coblox/2019-genesis-workshop/README.md

 Welcome to the workshop!

-The workshop was tested for Ubuntu and Mac only.
-If there are no instructions for your system then unfortunately there is nothing to be done.
+In the instructions below, if nothing is specified for your system (Mac/Ubuntu) then you skip the step.

 # Slack channel